hamzaelziady/super-store-data-visualization-using-Power-BI/README.md

 ## 🎥 Dashboard Demo

-Watch a walkthrough of the interactive dashboard here in the folder called video
+Watch a walkthrough of the interactive dashboard here in the folder called Videos and Screenshots

 ---